for my first teaching job,

 were much more effective when we conducted

 them outside, walking briskly through whatever the

 weather.
-Note-takers rarely listen as well as they could
+Note-takers rarely listen as well as they

-them listen.
-Many people in universities, both faculty
+in universities, faculty and

-and students, are infected with the disease of note-
+students, are infected with the DISEASE

-hours into opportunities
+office hours into opportunities

 talking and talking while